 Key Question: Is this trainer a one trick pony?

 Having a broad experience in other disciplines makes a great trainer.
-Be wary of trainers who only have experience in a single discipline (even if it’s ITIL).
-Being familiar with other standards and frameworks like CoBIT, ISO20000, MOF, and other disciplines like SDLC, Agile, Lean Six Sigma, Enterprise Architecture, Project Management (PMP, PRINCE2) make for a well rounded instructor.
+Be wary of trainers who only have experience in a single discipline (even if it’s the one your’e interested in).
+Being familiar with other disciplines like SRE, DevOps, Customer Experience, Agile, Enterprise Architecture, Project Management, etc. make for a well rounded instructor.

-All of these disciplines are complimentary, and instructors versed in them are better able to help you understand ITIL.
+All of these disciplines are complimentary, and instructors versed in them are better able to help you understand the topic in the broader context.
 They also have a broader view of the industry and can be a wealth of knowledge.
 Great trainers are certified, accredited and give training in multiple topics.

 5. Courseware